JSandhu223/osticket-prereqs/README.md

 <img src="images/MariaDB_Show_Databases.png" height="60%" width="60%" />

 We have now created the database that will store all information related to osTicket.
 To exit the MariaDB command line interpreter, type `EXIT;`.
-We will revisit MariaDB once we install and configure osTicket.
+We will revisit MariaDB in a coming lab when we create some users.

 <h3>Part 7 - Installing osTicket</h3>